greatghoul/CrxLinkQRCode/README.md

 ## Features

-- Generate QR codes for current tab URL
-- Customizable QR code with title
+- One-Click Generation: Instantly create QR codes with page title and URL
+- Informative Codes: Users see webpage details before scanning - no more blind links!
+- Auto-Fill: Automatically populates with current page information
-- Copy QR code to clipboard
+- Customizable: Edit title or URL anytime - QR code updates instantly
-- Save QR code as image
+- Easy Sharing: Right-click to copy or save QR code images
-- Internationalization support (English and Chinese)
+- Multi-Language Support: Available in English and Chinese
+- Secure & Local: QR codes are generated entirely locally, no data is sent to any server

 ## Usage